South Shore Line: West Lake Corridor

+NICTD planned to apply for federal funding for a preliminary engineering study and environmental survey of a Hammond-to-Lowell leg in 2009.
+As of 2008, that leg had a projected price tag of $551 million.
+As of 2019, the cost has increased to $665 million.
+NICTD was awarded funding in the spring of 2020 and the line broke ground in October 2020.
+The project was originally estimated to open to revenue service in May 2025, but construction is currently expected to be finished by the end of 2025.

+The new line will run through Munster to Dyer, with a possible later extension to St. John, and trains will run as shuttles between Hammond and Dyer during off-peak hours.
+The alignment of the new branch leaves the old CSS&SB main immediately before the original Hammond station.
+Hence, the NICTD built the Hammond Gateway station to serve both branches, which opened in October 2024.

 Rolling stock

 Current

 The South Shore Line operates with a fleet of 82 rail cars built between 1982 and 2009 by Nippon Sharyo.
 The fleet consists of 58 single-level self-propelled cars, 10 single-level unpowered trailers, and 14 bilevel self-propelled cars.
 The single level fleet's design shares commonalities with MARC's locomotive-hauled MARC II fleet, which were also built by Nippon Sharyo.
 An additional 26 cars are planned to be acquired, replacing those to be transferred to West Lake Corridor services.
+Several Highliner IIs from Metra Electric have already been acquired.